 Elena’s talent: as the door to Europe, Leningrad/Petersburg helped her

-get in touch with all sorts of musical repertoire.
-Thus, Elena, who easily
+to get in touch with all sorts of musical repertoire.
+Thus, Elena, who

-songs, today switched to Zeller’s couplets, tomorrow to the romances of
+songs, the other day she switched to Zeller’s couplets, or to the romances of

 role of the Countess in Tchaikovsky’s "Queen of spades", fragile and